garrettsparks/nvfbc-relay/README.md

 the captured frame ever leaving VRAM.
 It is highly performant and will capture HDR to local recordings.
 It will not, however, automatically tonemap HDR capture to SDR for streaming, instead just refusing to start.
 You are also required to use GeForce Experience to utilize Shadowplay.\
-About 5% performance impact nominally.
+About 5% performance impact for local recording.
+Slightly higher for streaming.
 Slightly higher performance impact and much higher input latency when using desktop capture.

 ## NvFBCR